SS Patria Disaster

 On November 22nd a bomb had been placed in the engine room of the empty ship but it failed to go off so another more powerful bomb was taken onboard.
 At 9am on November 25th 1940 the SS Patria had almost completed it’s loading and had 1770 passengers aboard mostly from the SS Milos and SS Pacific when the second bomb went off in it’s engine room blasting a hole in the hull of the ship.
 It sank in 16 minutes drowning 267 people, more than 200 of whom were Jewish.

 In the following days the people not already transferred to the SS Patria were deported to Mauritius and Trinidad.
 Any survivors from the sinking of the SS Patria were allowed to enter Palestine.
 George Bohm was one of the survivors.
+Now the remarkable thing was that after one year in an internment camp in Palestine, George travelled to England where he joined the Free Czech Army.
+He then fought his way back to Czech with the Allied forces ultimately to learn the fate of his parents who died in the Lodz Jewish Ghetto three years earlier.

 At first it was thought that the passengers had in some way sunk the ship in a desperate attempt to stay in Palestine.
 This was not too far from the truth but it did not involve the passengers.
 The Jewish resistance group called Haganah admitted the responsibility of sinking the ship but they maintained that their aim was only to disable the engine and force the disembarkation to Haifa.
 Following the creation of Israel in 1948 the Haganah became the Israeli Defence Force.
 In 1957 a man called Munia Mandor admitted that he had placed the second bomb on the SS Patria.